-Possibly the biggest risk is when you have been away from the property for more than a week or so or there are additional taps, showers or toilets that are not used daily.
+Possibly the biggest risk is when you have been away from the property for more than a week or there are additional taps, showers or toilets that are not used daily.

 Good practice in this situation is simply:

-- Shower heads should be dismantled and cleaned of scale and debris every 3 – 6 months
+- showers heads and taps should be cleaned of scale and debris every three to six months

-- Keep the hot water on your boiler system at a temperature of minimum 50°C – 60°C
+- keep the hot water on your boiler system at a temperature of minimum 50°C to 60°C

-- Flush the toilet twice to circulate fresh water through the system and empty the cistern
+- flush the toilet twice weekly with the lid down to circulate fresh water through the system and empty the cistern